Manassa, Colorado: Location

+The most prominent mountain in the area, Blanca Peak, is 37 miles to the northeast and towers over the Great Sand Dunes National Park and Preserve.

+The San Luis Valley contains six counties and portions of three others.
+It is an extensive high-elevation depositional basin of approximately 8,000 mi2 with an average elevation of 7,664 ft above sea level.
+The valley is a section of the Rio Grande Rift and is drained to the south by the Rio Grande, which rises in the San Juan Mountains to the west of the valley and flows south into New Mexico.
+The San Luis Valley has a cold desert climate but has substantial water resources from the Rio Grande and groundwater.

 History

+Migration patterns demonstrate how people from northern New Mexico settled the area around Manassa in the mid 19th century.
+Many early settlers were the descendants of colonists from the Spanish colonial period beginning in 1598 with Juan de Oñate's colonization of New Mexico.
 Today, approximately half of Manassa's residents are of Spanish and Mexican heritage.
-Migration patterns demonstrate how people from northern New Mexico settled this area in the mid 19th century.
-Many are the descendants of colonists from the Spanish colonial period beginning in 1598 with Juan de Oñate's colonization of New Mexico.
 Most of the other citizens of Manassa are the descendants of the Mormon pioneers who founded Manassa in 1879, and named the town after Manasseh, a son of the Israelite Joseph.

-Manassa was located a short distance from two ranches purchased by the Mormons from Hispanos on the south side of the Conejos River, across from Los Cerritos.
+Manassa was located a short distance from two ranches purchased by the Mormons from Hispanos on the south side of the Conejos River, across from Los Cerritos, Colorado.

 The selection of the land for the colony was made on the assurance that the railroad would soon be built nearby.
+However, one year later the railroad bypassed the colony, and instead passed through Romeo, Colorado, just three miles to the west.

+Railroad

+The selection of the land for the colony was made on the assurance that the railroad would soon be built nearby.
 However, one year later the railroad bypassed the colony, and instead passed through Romeo, just 3 mi to the west.

+The Colorado Pacific Rio Grande Railroad (formerly the San Luis & Rio Grande Railroad) is a class III railroad operating in south-central Colorado.
+It runs on 154 miles of former Denver and Rio Grande Western Railroad tracks on three lines radiating from Alamosa and interchanges with the Union Pacific Railroad in Walsenburg.
+Much of the railroad is located in the San Luis Valley.
+In 2022, it was purchased by Stefan Soloviev.